beau1399/porpus/README.md

 From this little demo, a few pieces of information about Porpus can be gleaned.
 First, note that __most of the action takes place on the server side.__ Things like React, the single-page architecture, etc. are not a part of Porpus, at least not out of the box.

-Second, realize that this server-centric design does not prevent scripting from happening, as evidenced by the (ClojureScript-driven) alert dialog seen in step 9.
+Second, realize that this server-centric design does not prevent scripting from happening, as evidenced by the (__ClojureScript-driven__) alert dialog seen in step 9.

-Finally, a couple of key Web capabilites are evident in this basic demo: typed querystring parameters and session persistence.
+Finally, a couple of key Web capabilites are evident in this basic demo: __typed querystring parameters__ and __session persistence__.

 ## Porpus In Depth